NationalAssociationOfRealtors/reso-data-dictionary/README.md

 reso-data-dictionary
 ====================

-Data dictionary from RESO in a form that can drive Jaydata-based OData clients and servers
+Data dictionary from RESO in a form that can drive Jaydata-based OData clients and servers.